romainnm/project-library/README.md

 ## Assignment
--  Built a small library app that keeps track of book read
+-  Build a small library app that keeps track of book read

 ## Learning outcomes from this project
 - **DOM** manipulation